Shraknard/pyaxie/documentation/documentation.md

 ## Install

 - Just download the .zip or use `git clone https://github.com/vmercadi/pyaxie.git`
-- Next you have to install the requirements with `pip install -r requirements.py`
+- Next you have to install the requirements with `pip install -r requirements.txt`
 - Then, make sure that you have filled the `secret.yaml` file with your personnal and scholar informations.
 You can add as much scholars as you want by copy/past the `scholars1` part.
 Don't forget to change the name !